Please print and complete the patient health history and HIPAA forms and bring them with you to your appointment:

 Q: What is the first step towards smoother less painful legs?

 A: Schedule a consultation with the most experienced and ONLY image guided experts in Rhode Island - The Vein Institute at Rhode Island Medical Imaging.
-The patient and physician can decide together which treatment is appropriate.
-You can schedule a consultation appointment by calling 401.432.2400 option 5.
+The patient and RIMI physician can decide together which treatment is appropriate.
+You can schedule a consultation appointment by calling 401.432.2400, select option 5 and then press 5 again.